Day 1: High-level presentation on DevOps concepts (1 hour)

 - Troubleshooting pipeline and application issues using centralized logs.

-- Implementing automated rollbacks and canary deployments.
+- Enhancing CI/CD Pipelines:- Implementing automated rollbacks and canary deployments.

 - Continuous improvement of pipeline performance and security.